 Working with data

-If you have worked with other Statistical of data management software you will be familiar with spreadsheets.
+If you have worked with other Statistical or data management software you will be familiar with spreadsheets.
 These are typically interactive grids of columns and rows where you might type values or text and then save them as a data file.
 R does not have an interactive spreadsheet interface.
 If you want to enter data, you do it by creating variables using code and then binding these variables it in a data object known as a dataframe or tibble.
 In case you are wondering, a ‘tibble’ is a special type of dataframe that behaves in 3 subtly different ways that do not affect most users.
 We will ignore these differences and always refer to ‘dataframes’.

-You’d be likley to enter data manually only for fairly small data sets, so we won’t cover how to here, but see Field (2026).
-More likley, you will have collected and stored data using specialist survey (e.g., Qualtrics, Survey Monkey) or experiment generator (e.g., Inquisit, ePrime, and PsychoPy) software.
+You’d be likely to enter data manually only for fairly small data sets, so we won’t cover how to here, but see Field (2026).
+More likely, you will have collected and stored data using specialist survey (e.g., Qualtrics, Survey Monkey) or experiment generator (e.g., Inquisit, ePrime, and PsychoPy) software.
 Alternatively, if it does need to be entered manually, you might choose to use an interactive spreadsheet such as Microsoft Excel, numbers, Apache OpenOffice or Google sheets.
 As mentioned earlier the Tidyverse has several specialist packages for importing different types of data file, but often importing will go more smoothly if you export the data into a text-based file format such as CSV or tab-delimited text before importing into R.

 Importing data